IBM/SalesEnablement-VMware-L3-draft/docs/VCS/Provisioning.md

     The steps that follow are specific to the provision process of VCF for Classic as of August 2024.

-    The steps can also be used in the IBM Cloud portal.
-Users can perform these steps in the ITZ environment that was reserved up until the last step to create the instance.
+    These steps can also be used in the IBM Cloud portal.
+Users can perform these steps to configure the instance in the reserved ITZ environment until the last step (click create).

     If using the ITZ cloud account and the **Create** button is clicked, an error will occur.
 This is expected as users added to the IBM Cloud for the ITZ environment do **NOT** have permission to provision or modify existing resources.

     **If the steps are performed in a different IBM Cloud account where the user has permission to create new resources, the account will be charged for any and all resources provisioned!**

-Fields that require a text entry (e.g. service name) are pre-populated in the click-thru demonstration.
+Fields that require a text entry (service name for example) are pre-populated in the click-thru demonstration.

 !!! tip
-    Not sure where to click or what to do next?
-Simply click anywhere on the screen and the spot to click next will be highlighted.
+    When using the click through demonstration, if you are not sure where to click or what to do next, simply click anywhere on the screen and the place to click next will be highlighted.

 1. Open the link below and then click the play button ![](_attachments/ClickThruPlayButton.png) to begin the demonstration.